dakk/lisk-pool/README.md

 - donationspercentage: a list of object (address: percentage) for send static percentage every payout
 - logfile: file where you want to write pending and sent amounts
 - feededuct: true if you want to subtract fees from user payouts
+- private: true if it's a private pool (will only pay whitelisted addresses)
+- whitelist: list of private pool addresses

 Now edit docs/index.html and customize the webpage.